Cell type annotation

 The most straightforward approach to marker gene detection involves testing for differential expression between clusters.
 If a gene is strongly DE between clusters, it is likely to have driven the separation of cells in the clustering algorithm.

-Here, we use findMarkers()
+Here, we use scoreMarkers()

-to perform a Wilcoxon rank
+to perform pairwise

 R